Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 Type `/ow <command>` or `!ow <command>` in chat.

-`/ow` is consumed by the chat panel, so **other players never see it** — prefer it. `!ow` is sent as a normal chat message and is swallowed client-side before it leaves your machine, so it is also hidden, but it depends on a hook that `/ow` does not.
-Keep `!ow` in mind as a fallback for diagnosing which of the two paths is broken.
+`/ow` is consumed by the chat panel, so **other players never see it** — prefer it. `!ow` is swallowed client-side before it leaves your machine, so it is also hidden, but it depends on a hook that `/ow` does not.
+Keep it in mind as a fallback for working out which of the two paths is broken.

 Bare `!ow` with no command shows help.